 The ability of the Investees to compete and grow will be dependent upon having access, at a reasonable cost and in a timely manner, to skilled labour, equipment, parts and components.
-No assurances can be given that Investees will be successful in maintaining their required supply of skilled labour, equipment, parts and components.
-It is also possible that the final costs of the major equipment contemplated by capital expenditure programs may be significantly greater than anticipated or available, in which circumstance there could be a materially adverse effect on the financial results of the Company.
+No assurances can be given that Investees will be successful in maintaining their required supply of skilled labour, equipment, parts and components, including as a result the COVID-19 pandemic.
+It is also possible that the final costs of the major equipment contemplated by capital expenditure programs may be significantly greater than anticipated or available, in which case there could be a materially adverse effect on the financial results of the Company.